denten-books/plain-text/proposal.md

 studies, among scholars seeking to understand the impact of technology on literary theory or book history.
-Finally, the manuscript targets the broader audience of digital humanities and information science practitioners (particularly in the field of human--computer interaction) actively engaged in using and creating textual interfaces that shape contemporary reading and writing praxis.[^ln-ipam]
+Finally, the manuscript targets the broader audience of digital humanities and information science practitioners (particularly in the field of human-computer interaction) actively engaged in using and creating textual interfaces that shape contemporary reading and writing praxis.[^ln-ipam]